-Crankcase breather clogged or inoperative. cannot be serviced separately, replace valve cover and recheck pressure.
+Crankcase breather clogged or inoperative.
+NOTE: If breather is integral part of valve cover and cannot be serviced separately, replace valve cover and recheck pressure.
 Disassemble breather, clean parts thoroughly, check sealing surfaces for flatness, reassemble, and recheck pressure.
 Seals and/or gaskets leaking.
 Loose or improperly torque fasteners.
 Replace all worn or damaged seals and gaskets.
 Make sure all fasteners are tightened securely.
 Use appropriate torque valves and sequences when necessary.
 Piston blow by or leaky valves (confirm by inspecting components).
 Recondition piston, rings, cylinder bore, valves and valves guides.
 Restricted exhaust.
 Check exhaust screen/spark arrestor (if equipped).
 Clean or replace as needed.
 Repair or replace any other damaged/restricted muffler or exhaust system parts.